Beginner's Guide to Watching Motorsports

 • (1) Hat

-Even in autumn, there are days with strong sunlight, so we recommend wearing a hat.
-A wide-brimmed hat is ideal.
+Even in autumn, there are days when the sunlight is strong, so it's better to wear a hat.
+A wide-brimmed hat is recommended.

 • (2) Jacket and Bag

-Short sleeves are fine if the temperature is on the higher side, but be sure to bring a long-sleeve shirt you can throw on just in case.
+If the temperature is on the higher side, short sleeves are fine, but be sure to bring a long-sleeve shirt to throw on just in case.
 A backpack that leaves your hands free is recommended.
-Also, having a smartphone shoulder bag or waist pouch that makes it easy to take out your phone is convenient!
+It’s also convenient to have a smartphone shoulder bag or waist pouch for easy access to your phone.

 • (3) Bottoms